hyperledger/besu-docs/docs/HowTo/Configure/FreeGas.md

 If using Truffle to develop on your free gas network, you also need to configure free gass in Truffle.

-Similar to setting block and contract size limits to their maximum values for Besu, set the transaction gas limit in Truffle to the maximum possible.
+Like setting block and contract size limits to their maximum values for Besu, set the transaction gas limit in Truffle to the maximum possible.

 !!! important